 With a traditional IRA, you contribute pre-tax money.
 But with a Roth IRA, you pay taxes upfront on your contributions.
 When you withdraw the money in retirement, your withdrawals and earnings are usually tax-free.

 A 401(k) is a retirement account that you open through your employer.
-As part of your workplace benefits, a portion of the contributions you make to your 401(k) plan might be matched by your employer.
+As part of your workplace benefits, a portion of the contributions you make to your 401(k) plan may be matched by your employer.
 That's as close as many people come to free money.

-Even if you're employed by a company offering a 401(k) program, you also may want to have a traditional IRA and/or a Roth IRA.
+And of course, even if you're employed by a company offering a 401(k) program, you may choose to have a traditional IRA and/or a Roth IRA as well.

 How can I get a traditional IRA?